Babylon LIRR [Station, Schedule, Parking, Stops & more]

 Service Overview

-At rush hours, service typically is split into two zones.
+• Rush Hour: At rush hours, service is split into two zones.
 One consists of all local stops from the city to Wantagh, and express trains skipping some stations stop at Wantagh via Babylon.

-Typically two trains per hour operate between the city and Babylon—one each from Grand Central Madison and Penn Station.
+• Off-Peak: During off-peak hours, two trains per hour operate between the city and Babylon, one each from Grand Central Madison and Penn Station.
 The trains make all local stops between Rockville Centre and Babylon.
 There is a limited-stop train that usually operates, making only major stops such as Jamaica, Freeport, Massapequa, and Babylon.

 Babylon Branch LIRR